 DJI: Yes, my literary path is a wild and winding one.
 It’s been 26 years since Random House published my story collection, Private Property.
-After that, I wrote a novel that didn’t find a publisher.
+After that, I wrote an early version of The Captives, and it didn’t find a publisher.
 I was discouraged.
 Then life happened—marriage, motherhood, money woes, cubicle jobs.
 I kept writing too, in my cubicle when the boss wasn’t looking, in once-a-week writing groups.
 Some years, I walked away from it—being a working mom felt like more than enough.
 But the joy and challenge always lured me back.
 I didn’t seriously pursue publication, though, until I was laid off from my magazine job in 2015.
 The cultural climate was beginning to heat up around issues of gender and justice, and I sensed the moment had come for this story.
 I spent a year heavily revising, infusing my prison novel with my deeper life experience, tightening the plot with the help of an amazing new agent and honing the language.
 Two days after my agent submitted it, it sold to Ecco/HarperCollins and then in almost a dozen countries.
 And I know without a doubt that I am a much stronger writer having a lot more road—and experience, reading, and writing—behind me.

 The Captives explores the tangled, dangerous bond that forms between Miranda, serving a long term for serious crimes, and Frank, her prison psychologist, who secretly recognizes her as his long-ago high school crush.
 What inspired this story?